 Our impressive and inspirational panel includes:

-District Judge (Magistrates' Court) Tanweer Ikram
+Deputy Senior District Judge (Chief Magistrate) Tanweer Ikram

 District Judge Tanweer Ikram was born and schooled in Slough.
 After graduating in law from Wolverhampton Polytechnic, he was Called to the Bar (I) in 1990 and admitted as a solicitor in 1993.
 He was a partner in a regional firm and specialized in criminal defence and prosecution.
 In 2007, he was elected President of the London Criminal Courts’ Solicitors Association.
 Tan was appointed a District Judge (MC) in 2009.
 In 2013, he was appointed the Deputy Lead Diversity and Community Relations Judge and is ’ticketed’ as a specialist judge in extradition and is also an Associate Judge of HM Court of SBA, Cyprus.
 He is a contributing editor of Archbold Magistrates’ Courts Criminal Practice 2017 (Sweet & Maxwell) and is co-director of training for newly appointed Deputy District Judges (MC) at the Judicial College.
 He is Visiting Professor at the University of West London and the Pakistan College of Law in Lahore and is the holder of two honorary doctorates in law (LLD).